 To put it differently, running shoes are for running.
 Again, basketball shoes are for playing basketball.
 So many hikers have used the ordinary shoes during hiking.
 Sadly, they end up having a lot of injuries.

 All things considered, hiking shoes are specifically designed to meet the needs of hikers.
-Generally speaking, hiking boots are more supportive and protective than the ordinary shoes.
+Generally speaking, these boots are more supportive and protective than the ordinary shoes.

-On top of this, hiking boots have raised uppers to protect you from injuries and snakes bite.
-Hiking boots also provide amazing traction on any ground.
+On top of this, these boots have raised uppers to protect you from injuries and snakes bite.
+No doubt, this also provide amazing traction on any ground.

 Finally but not the least, they feature a stiffer construction making it ideal for longer hikes over tough terrains.